vr-oj/PRIM-QtApp/README.md

 To run a µManager camera without the GUI, place your `.cfg` file in `prim_app/configs/MMConfig.cfg` or choose **File → Load µManager Config File…** from the menu.
 The configuration must include your camera and device settings.
-PRIMAcquisition uses `pycromanager`'s `start_headless()` helper to launch µManager directly from the bundled `micromanager/` folder.
-Simply provide a valid `.cfg` file and the required device adapters will be loaded automatically.
-The old bridge code is no longer needed.
+PRIMAcquisition now auto‑selects a free ZMQ port and starts µManager headless via `pymmcore-plus`'s launcher.
+If headless launch fails it will fall back to loading the configuration in GUI mode so the camera still works.
+The chosen port is shown in the status bar and saved in the application settings so power users can pin a specific port if needed.
+Place your `.cfg` file in `prim_app/configs/MMConfig.cfg` (or load it via **Setup → Load µManager Config File…**) and the required adapters will be loaded automatically.

 ## Packaging